StianJosok/tilt-pi-monitor-stack-docker-guide/tilt-pi-monitor-stack-docker-guide.md

 ### Creating the `.env` File

-To securely store sensitive credentials and allow for easier configuration, create a `.env` file in the same directory as the `docker-compose.yml` file.
+To securely store sensitive credentials and allow for easier configuration, create a `.env` file in the same directory as the `docker-compose.yml` file (the `database` folder).
 Add the following content:

 `nano .env`